AAFC-BICoE/snakemake-mothur/README.md

 Example of a snakemake workflow implementation of the mothur MiSeq SOP.
 Please see http://www.mothur.org/wiki/MiSeq_SOP

+This workflow has some errors in the last several commands.
+I ran into an issue with remove.groups() where it claimed to create a file that was never made.
+Unfortunately I did not have time to correct these problems.
+Everything up to remove.groups was tested and ran correctly on the AAFC biocluster with both DRMAA and qsub.

 ## Table of Contents
   * [Workflow](#workflow)
   * [Requirements](#reqs)